rakus/quick_change_directory/README.md

 The file `qc-index.list` is processed using the script `qc-build-index.sh`.

+__Host-Local Indexes__

+Sometimes the home directory of a user is used on different host.
+Then also the QC configuration is shared.
+If a index should only be used on a special host, the index name can get the hosts name as extension.

+Examples (assuming hosts "pluto" and "mars"):

+    dev.index.pluto
+    dev.index.ext.pluto
+    dev.index.mars
+    dev.index.ext.mars

 **Update Performance**

 My home directory contains ~140000 directories and my HD is a SSD.